bensmus/ridechecks-final/README.md

 # What is this?

 This application serves amusement park administrators, enabling them to generate ride check schedules.
 These schedules assign mechanics to inspect amusement park rides before opening hours.
-The application operates locally on the administrator's Python-enabled computer.
+The application runs locally on the administrator's computer (which must have Python installed).
 Upon schedule generation, it opens in the default web browser, allowing administrators to download (ctrl-s) or print (ctrl-p) the schedule.
-Below, you'll find an illustrative sample of such a schedule.
+Here's a sample schedule:

 <img width="1916" alt="ridechecks_blurred" src="https://github.com/bensmus/ridechecks-final/assets/37351071/7e44cd93-c044-40ff-8440-2c70b7fe5f91">